Canada: Cartel Enforcement

 In any such civil action, the record of proceedings in any court in which a person was convicted of an offence under the criminal provisions of the Act is, in the absence of any evidence to the contrary, proof that the person against whom the action is brought engaged in such conduct contrary to the Act and any such evidence can be used as evidence in the civil action.
 In order to avoid creating evidence that could be used in such civil actions, it is common practice when parties engage in an immunity or leniency process with the Bureau to orally provide non-documentary evidence rather than in any paper or electronic form.
 With respect to private actions where the plaintiff is seeking evidence from the Bureau, the Bureau’s policy is to only provide confidential information received from an immunity or leniency applicant where it is required to do so by a court order.

 The Bureau’s highest enforcement priority is to vigorously detect and punish firms and individuals who engage in criminal cartel activity and bid rigging.
 The Act was amended in 2010 to facilitate prosecutions of cartel activity by removing the need to show the conduct had any anti-competitive effect.
-The immunity and leniency programmes developed over the past two decades, in conjunction with similar programmes by the United States and a number of Canada’s other trading partners, have proven to be very effective in detecting and punishing international cartel activity.
+The immunity and leniency programmes developed over the past two decades, in conjunction with similar programmes by the United States and several of Canada’s other trading partners, have proven to be very effective in detecting and punishing international cartel activity.
 In recent years, the Bureau has also stepped up its enforcement efforts with respect to purely domestic cartels and bid rigging.

 Given these developments, companies should have in place effective corporate compliance programmes to prevent conduct that could raise issues under the criminal cartel and bid-rigging provisions of the Act.